webrtc-uwp/webrtc-uwp-sdk/README.md

 Prerequisites:
 - Visual Studio 2017 (latest tested version tested 15.6)
 - Windows SDK 14393 (available from archive page https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
+- When installing the SDK, include the feature "Debugging Tools for Windows" which is required to run prepare.bat.
+Note that the SDK install as part of Visual Studio does not include this feature.
 - The minimum required Windows version to deploy apps is 1607 / Build 10.0.14393 / Anniversary Update

+Known Issues:
+- ARM is currently unsupported (but under development).
+For ARM support, use M54 or earlier releases.
+- Audio device selection was removed from the Google WebRTC APIs, and is therefore no longer supported here.
+Playback occurs on the default device as specified by Windows.
+- Due to the Windows limit on path length it is recommended to clone close to the root.
+C:\repos\my-branch is known to work, longer paths may fail.

 ## Windows Build